nrfconnect/sdk-nrf/samples/cellular/lwm2m_client/sample_description.rst

          It might take several minutes for the first fix.

    #.
 Try to enable or disable some sensors in menuconfig and check if the sensors
-      appear or disappear correspondingly in the LwM2M server.
+      appear or disappear correspondingly in the LwM2M Server.

 .. _lwmwm_client_testing_shell: